 Online Learning for K12 Students

-This course examines the potential that the Internet offers to students in Grades K-12.
+In this course, students will examine the potential that the Internet offers to students in Grades K-12.
 Students will explore the challenges and the opportunities of Web-based learning in the K-12 environment as well as the questions that surround the key issues involved in successfully incorporating the wide-range of Web-based learning opportunities for the K-12 classroom, including technology, content, and implementation.

 Educating a Diversity of Students